v8/v8.dev/src/blog/v8-release-50.md

 date: 2016-03-15 13:33:37
 tags:
   - release
+description: 'V8 v5.0 comes with performance improvements and adds support for several new ES2015 language features.'
 ---
 The first step in the V8 [release process](/docs/release-process) is a new branch from the git master immediately before Chromium branches for a Chrome Beta milestone (roughly every six weeks).
 Our newest release branch is [V8 5.0](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/5.0), which will remain in beta until we release a stable build in conjunction with Chrome 50 Stable.
 Here’s a highlight of the new developer-facing features in this version of V8.